A Wood Pittsg Pa

 Provenance: Doug Shutler Collection

 The city of Pittsburgh, Pennsylvania is located at the confluence of the Allegheny River and the Monongahela River, forming the Ohio River.
 By the 1840s, Pittsburgh had grown to be one of the largest cities west of the Allegheny Mountains and was a vital link to the Atlantic coast and Midwest.
-A look at mid-1800 Pittsburgh city directories shows a city of prospering commerce including glasshouses and breweries.
+A look at mid-1800 Pittsburgh city directories shows a city of prospering businesses and commerce including glassmaking and breweries.

 Adam and Abraham Wood

 Adam and Abraham Wood were most likely brothers who were in the brewery business as early as 1845 in Pittsburgh, Pennsylvania.
 Harris’s 1847 General Business Directory of the cities of Pittsburgh & Allegheny lists Abraham Wood as a brewer at the corner of Spring and Carson while Adam Wood was listed as a brewer located at Harrison and Liberty.

 They were both born in England, Adam around 1812 and Abraham around 1817 according to the 1850 United States Federal Census which also listed them as brewers.
 That same year, the two partnered as A. & A. Wood at the same Harrison and Liberty Street address as Adam Wood.
 An 1850 Fahnestock’s Pittsburgh Directory advertisement that year reads, “A. & A. Wood, Brewers of Ale, Porter & Brown Stout, and Dealer in Malt & Hops.
 Corner of Harrison and Liberty Streets, Pittsburgh, Pa.”